rlucente-se-jboss/integration-demo/README.md

 any of the variables for the distribution versions, make sure that they match the binaries in the `dist` folder.

+### Start RHDM
+In a separate terminal window, install and start RHDM using the commands:

+    ./init-postgresql.sh
+    ./install-rhdm.sh
+    ./start-rhdm.sh

+When you see a line similar to the following in the log output, then RHDM is ready:

+    09:49:33,964 INFO  [org.kie.workbench.common.screens.datasource.management.backend.DataSourceManagementBootstrap] (pool-9-thread-1) Initialize deployments task finished successfully.

 ### Start AMQ
 In a separate terminal window, install and start AMQ using the commands: